When it comes to meniscal tears what we as surgeons are interested in are –

 - flaps (where some pieces break off to create flaps).

-With longitudinal tears, if the split extends far enough it can flip in such a way that inner part creates a handle a bit like a bucket handle – we call it a bucket-handle tear and it is a very classic type of tear.
+With longitudinal tears going right through from top to bottom, if the split extends far enough it can flip in such a way that inner part creates a handle a bit like a bucket handle – we call it a bucket-handle tear and it is a very classic type of tear.
 There are different types of small flap tear that have characteristic shapes – the most common is called the parrot beak tear.

 So to summarise, in adults with a longitudinal tear, management will depend on where the tear occurs – those in the white-white zone get excised, those in the red-red and red-white zones one can repair, but a red-red repair is likely to give the best results.